Alternative spellings and terms: rip rap, rip-rap, rock armor

 Negative Aspects of Riprap

 Whether the installation of riprap is necessary or not, it can be improved to lessen its negative impacts.
-The easiest of this is to use smaller rocks to fill the gaps between the large ones where turtles can become trapped.
+The easiest way to lessen the impact is to use smaller rocks to fill the gaps between the large ones where turtles can become trapped.
 Planting native plants or allowing the riprap to become colonized with native vegetation wipes out many of the negative impacts.

 Like any manmade structure, riprap requires maintenance.
 The heavy rocks can sink into the soft sediments in the water or the water-soaked shoreline soils.
 Ice, waves, and plain old gravity will pull the rocks into the lake or river over time.
 Local governments and natural resource agencies may look at this movement as filling in a water body and may require the landowner to remove and re-pile the riprap to its original location.
 Placement and movement of riprap during maintenance are regulated by state and federal statutes in many situations.